 External Visual Inspection

-External Visual Inspection is a basic check for cosmetic anomalies on the body, markings, and leads.
+External Visual Inspection is a basic check for external defects on the body, markings, and leads.

 X-ray